 Previously, Dan worked as a researcher and case writer for Harvard Business School.
 In 1997, Dan co-founded an innovative publishing company called Thinkwell, which continues to produce a radically reinvented line of college textbooks.

 Dan has an MBA from Harvard Business School and a BA from the Plan II Honors Program from the University of Texas at Austin.
-Two proud (sort of) moments for Dan are his stint driving a promotional car called the “Brainmobile” across the country and his victory in the 2005 New Yorker Cartoon Caption Contest, beating out 13,000 other entrants.
-He lives in Raleigh, NC.
+One proud geeky moment for Dan was his victory in the 2005 New Yorker Cartoon Caption Contest, beating out 13,000 other entrants.
+He lives in Durham, NC.